 The spiritual growth of our younger parishioners is of great importance, and HOPE (Holy Orthodox Primary Education—grades K – 2) and JOY (Junior Orthodox Youth—grades 3 - 6) are dedicated to presenting the Orthodox Faith to our children in an age-appropriate, fun and hands-on manner.
 Participants, and their families, regularly enjoy learning events that feature crafts and other interactive projects.
 In addition, fun outings (like ice-skating, bowling and hiking) are on the yearly agenda for both ministry groups.
 Some HOPE and JOY events are held together; some are unique to either HOPE or JOY.

 Young women of our parish, ages 10 – 18, are welcome to join this ministry inspired by the faithful, dedicated ministry of the Myrrhbearing Women to our Lord.
 At Holy Communion each Sunday, servers assist Fr.
-Alex with offering the Antidoron—blessed bread—to our faithful after they receive Holy Communion (this activity is on hiatus due to COVID-19 concerns).
+Alex with offering the Antidoron—blessed bread—to our faithful after they receive Holy Communion.
 Members also take part in processions during Holy Week, offer readings at services and take on a host of other liturgical and leadership roles within the Church.

 The Boy Scouts and Girl Scouts of America, in conjunction with the Eastern Orthodox Committee on Scouting, has developed a program that fosters meaningful interactions between scouting activities and the life of our Church.
 Ultimately, the purpose of this program is to make our young Scouts more aware of God’s presence on a daily level, especially concerning homelife and time spent at Saint Gregory.
 All active Saint Gregory Scouts are eligible to take part in this program, and upon completion they will be recognized for their efforts on Scout Sunday (each year in February).